fonimus/ssh-shell-spring-boot/README.md

     # since 1.2.2, optional file containing authorized public keys (standard authorized_keys format, one key per line
     # starting with 'ssh-rsa'), takes precedence over authentication (simple or not)
     authorized-public-keys-file:
+    # since 1.5.5, optional spring resource containing authorized public keys (file:, classpath: , etc)
+    # note: in case of a non file resource, a temporary file is created with given content and deleted on process exit
+    # this is due to ssh external library which only accepts file in api
+    authorized-public-keys:
     # for ssh helper 'confirm' method
     confirmation-words:
     - y